 Take your mum out this year on Mother's Day, for a decadent dinner, a long boozy brunch or a wholesome Meaningful Chat coffee at some of our city's best (but not intimidating) eateries and drinking establishments.
 You've got enough selection anxiety on your hands with presents, so we've picked out our favourite Mum-worthy spots.

 After all those selfish nights of cot-based crying, the least you can do is rise a little early to avoid the lines at The Grounds of Alexandria.
-Summer berry hotcakes ($18) will rival mum's finest offerings, and a Jack Hanna coffee will probably demolish anything she could brew (no offence, ma).
-For lunch, nothing says 'thank you for carrying me around in your womb for an extended period' quite like a handmade pappardelle with wild mushrooms, pecorino and a soft poached egg ($19).
-If you've got the budget, The Grounds are hosting special lunch and dinner Mother's Day sittings, with a custom tasting menu from executive chef Paul McGrath.
-It's $160pp but it's two-and-a-half hours and includes a welcome Champagne or cocktail, three-course meal and non-alcoholic beverages package, live entertainment and a floral crown for mum.
-Pretty sweet.
+Signature homemade granola bowls will rival mum's finest offerings, and a Jack Hanna coffee will probably demolish anything she could brew (no offence, ma).
+For lunch, nothing says 'thank you for carrying me around in your womb for an extended period' quite like a few local craft beers, local produce, baked goods, and cured meats and cheeses in The Potting Shed.
+If you've got the budget, The Grounds are hosting a Mother's Day Roast Lunch, with sparkling wine on arrival and a menu from executive chef Paul McGrath.
+If you can't make it on the day, the venue is running events all month in honour of ma, with high teas, installations and masterclasses.

-Back eastside, our next 'recomumdation' (see what we did there?) is the harbourside dining experience of Rose Bay's Catalina.
-A Rose Bay waterside institution of 20 years, this award-winning destination from Michael and Judy McMahon offers diners panoramic views of the harbour, impeccable world-class service and a menu sporting much-loved dishes almost as old as the place itself.
-If you're intimidated by the price and/or reputation of the place, take baby steps into fine dining by booking in the bar area and enjoying share plates like beer-battered and melt-in-your-mouth soft goujons ($15) and Ortiz anchovies with tomato salsa on grilled sourdough ($14).
+Back eastside, our next 'recomumdation' is the harbourside dining experience of Rose Bay's Catalina.
+A waterside institution of more than 20 years, this award-winning destination from Michael and Judy McMahon offers diners panoramic views of the harbour, impeccable world-class service and a menu sporting much-loved dishes almost as old as the place itself.
+If you're intimidated by the price and/or reputation of the place, take baby steps into fine dining by booking in the bar area and enjoying share plates like beer-battered and melt-in-your-mouth soft goujons ($15) and house-smoked salmon mousse and caperberries on grilled sourdough ($14).